trudransh/Phoenix_Eth_India/README.md

 The Phoenix Project aims to bridge the gap between real-world assets (RWA) and decentralized finance (DeFi) by allowing users to issue stablecoins pegged to traditional financial indices such as the S&P 500.
 The project utilizes a CDP Factory to create CDPs that mint stablecoins backed by real-world asset data provided by Chainsight.

+## Concept

+The project leverages a Collateral Debt Position (CDP) Factory combined with real-world price feeds provided by Chainsight to enable the tokenization of Real-World Assets (RWA).
+Users can issue tokens pegged to traditional financial indices, such as the S&P 500, by deploying and interacting with smart contracts on the blockchain.

+## Problem Statement

+Currently, tokenizing Real-World Assets (RWA) in DeFi is limited and challenging due to several issues:

+1. **Real-Time Price Feeds**: Difficulty in obtaining real-time prices for indices like the S&P 500.
+2. **CDP Limitations**: No current CDPs issue tokens pegged to indices like the S&P 500.
+3. **Liquidity Challenges**: To stabilize token prices, the issued tokens must maintain adequate liquidity on AMMs.

+To fully integrate RWAs like gold, REITs, or government bonds into DeFi, each asset must meet these requirements, which poses significant challenges and delays for widespread adoption in DeFi.

 ### Prerequisite

 1. **Price Feeds**: Chainsight provides the index data (e.g., S&P 500) hourly to the Price Feed (E) on the EVM network.